joydddd/sniper-toleo/README.md

 chmod +x run_toleo_sim.py
 ./run_toleo_sim.py --help
 ```
-Run `run_toleo_sim.py --help` to learn how to use the script.
+Run `run_toleo_sim.py --help` to learn how to use the script. `./run_toleo_sim.py print-bench` to print all benchmarks supported by this script.

 ## Simulation Workflow

 ### Native Run
-Test benchmark setup and report basic information about the benchmark.
+First, we want to run the benchmarks natively to make sure they are setup properly.

+Take genomicsbench as an exmaple:

 ```
-./run_toleo_sim.py native --bench genomicsbench # this instruction runs all tests in genomics benchmark ./run_toleo_sim.py native --bench bsw-s # run bsw-s benchmark
+./run_toleo_sim.py native --bench genomicsbench # runs all tests in genomicsbench ./run_toleo_sim.py native --bench bsw-s # runs only bsw-s
 ```
 The benchmark prints `PIN_START` and `PIN_END` in the terminal when it enters and leaves the region of interest (ROI).
 This indicates that PIN_HOOKs are properly inserted and our instrumentation tool can detect when the benchmark enters ROI.

 It also reports basic information about the benchmark, e.g. CPU time, peak RSS size, Page Faults etc.
 <details>
-<summary>Example output for bsw-s </summary>
+<summary>Example output for bsw-s native run </summary>

 ```
 toleo_root$ ./run_toleo_sim.py native --bench bsw-s